ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-home.md

 # How do I run SQL queries from the command-line?

 The FBSQL Command Line Interface tool for Linux and MacOS systems supports:
-* API-key and user authenticated connections to FeatureBase databases,
+* API-key and user authenticated connections to FeatureBase databases
 * SQL statements input via text files or the FBSQL interface
-* meta-commands for scripting and automating tasks
+* meta-commands to control output and task scripting and automation

 ## Before you begin